Barcelona Day Trips

 II.
 Montserrat + Wine Tasting

-This Montserrat tour includes coach transport and guided tour of the abbey as standard (5 hours, €64), but can be upgraded to include either a tapas lunch with wine tasting (7 hours, €89.95) or full Catalan lunch and wine tasting (9 hours, €104.95).
-The wine tasting takes place at a beautiful boutique vineyard in the region.
+This Montserrat tour includes coach transport and guided tour of the abbey as standard (5 hours, €69.95), but can be upgraded to include either a tapas lunch with wine tasting (7 hours, €94.95) or full Catalan lunch and wine tasting (9 hours, €109.95).
+I’ve done this tour myself and the wine tasting takes place at a beautiful boutique vineyard in the region and puts the seal on a great day out!
 Just select the date first, and then the option you prefer, when you book via Get Your Guide.

 III.
 Montserrat Abbey + Guided Hike

 After first exploring the abbey (before the crowds get there), you will hike with your local guide to the highest peak in the natural park for amazing views over Catalonia.
 After a small picnic, you descend again, in time to catch the L’Escolania Choir singing in the abbey.
-Great value at €79.
-Book via Get Your Guide.
+Great value at €79, and rated 4.9/5 on Get Your Guide.
+This is the best choice for anyone wanting to immerse themselves in the natural beauty of the region.

 More Options